 With the SXS Caltech-Cornell collaboration, Darius developed software to visualize the effect of binary black holes on light.
 He spent a year performing large-scale blast experiments and simulating explosions at BakerRisk.
 Darius is completing his Physics PhD at MIT studying quantum computation and communication using compact nanophotonic circuits.
 He previously received BS in both Physics and Mechanical Engineering from the University of Texas at Austin.

 Prior to Lightmatter, Thomas held product management, operations, and business development roles at Google and other Alphabet businesses.
 Thomas started his career in investment banking and capital markets at Morgan Stanley, advising corporations on mergers, acquisitions, and capital raises.
-He is completing his MBA from the MIT Sloan School of Management and earned his bachelor's degree in Science, Technology, and International Affairs from Georgetown University.
+He completed his MBA from the MIT Sloan School of Management and earned his bachelor's degree in Science, Technology, and International Affairs from Georgetown University.

 VP of Engineering